mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 ### NOTES
 I slept pretty soundly last night.
 Regardless, both legs are feeling smoked (left more so than the right) so instead of a recovery run (or bike), Carina and I drove out to _East Sooke_ and did a walk/hike on the _Matheson Lake Trail_.
 Chalk it down as 2 hours of light activity though the trail was a bit hilly on the south side of the lake.

+This spot looks like a great place for an open water swim next summer.

 <!---->
 ## MONDAY NOV 23
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**